lyubogankov/adventofcode2022/day11/README.md

 The only per-item value to keep track of is its current worry level (quantified amount of worry viewer has for the item).

 I defined several dunder methods for use with the per-monkey worry-increase operation: `__add__`, `__mul__`, and `__pow__`.
 Additionally, I wrote `__str__` and `__repr__` methods for useful printouts.

-**Unit testing**

-I wrote unit tests (`test_solution.py`) so that I could compare the output of my solution to the problem description on the example input.
-I wrote my solution to optionally generate strings that match the format of the puzzle description, so that I could use string comparison as the assertion within my unit tests.
-I tested everything that was spelled out in the problem description, which was:
-- Input file parsing
-- Actions performed by each monkey during very first round
-- Post-round game state for selected rounds between [1, 20]
-- Per-monkey item inspection counts after round 20

 ## Part Two